 What did Isaiah’s face look like as he said this?
 Did Isaiah raise his hand like a kid on the playground hoping to get picked for a team?
 Was he happy and confident he would be chosen or scared and unsure?
 Did he jump in place and maybe dance around a bit or was he stoic and still?

-In the quiet just picture the whole scene for a minute and ask God if there’s anything He wants to say to you about it.
-Is there any detail in particular about the story you feel your mind being drawn to?
+In the quiet just picture the whole scene and ask God if there’s anything He wants to say to you about it.
+Is there any detail in particular about the story you feel your mind drawn to?

 Perhaps the part about the shaking doorways intrigued you or the burning altar, maybe the seraphim or the voice of the Lord Isaiah heard?

-Just sit quietly and see where your mind goes?
+Sit quietly and see where your mind goes